Teuvo Hakkarainen

-Teuvo Hakkarainen (born 12 April 1960, in Viitasaari) is a Finnish politician and member of the European Parliament, representing the Finns Party.
+Teuvo Hakkarainen (born 12 April 1960, in Viitasaari) is a Finnish politician and former member of the European Parliament.
 Before being elected to the European Parliament in the 2019 election, he had been a member of the Finnish Parliament since 2011.

-On 10 June 2017, Hakkarainen was elected the Second Vice Chairman of the Finns Party.
-He served in the position until December 2017, when Hakkarainen resigned the post after he had sexually harassed a fellow member of parliament.
+On 10 June 2017, Hakkarainen was elected Second Vice Chairman of the Finns Party.
+He served in the position until December 2017, when he resigned the post after sexually harassing a fellow member of parliament.
+On 30 April 2024, Hakkarainen decided to run in the 2024 European Parliament election in Finland as an uncommitted candidate of the Freedom Alliance after the Finns Party refused to nominate him for re-election.
+This resulted in Hakkarainen getting expelled from the Finns Party on 9 May 2024.
+He subsequently lost his seat in the European Parliament and announced his retirement from politics.

 Views and comments

 Sexual minorities

 In May 2011, Hakkarainen was talking to junior high school students.
 When some students asked Hakkarainen's opinion about gay adoptions, he told students that "if two gays have a child, the child would become a double gay", and said that he did so jokingly because he would rather answer questions regarding government talks.

 In October 2011, Hakkarainen told the tabloid Ilta-Sanomat that homosexuals, lesbians and Somalis ought to be deported to Åland to form their own society.